tejasmanohar/qgp/README.md

 ## setup

-in this repo, you'll find a sample `qgp.sh` containing the script. if you want to execute the function defined there as a command, then add it to your `.bashrc`, `.zshrc`, or whatever your shell uses
+In this repo, you'll find a sample `qgp.sh` containing the script.
+If you want to execute the function defined there as a command, then add it to your `.bashrc`, `.zshrc`, or whatever your shell uses!

 ## usage